oyagev/YCommunicator/README.md

  - Mobile App that supports adding/defining controls and sensors (see below)
  - PC application with graphic UI that supports adding/defining controls.
  -

-#####Suggestion for Mobile app:
- 1. Allow user to add UI controls to his app by on-screen selection.
-Every control is identified by a number.
-Controls can be buttons, text fields, checkboxes, scrolls, etc.
- - Define an instruction that is dispatched on a control value change.
-For example: type=0, command=0x2, data=[(byte)control number,(4 byte) control value]
- - Allow user to add sensors data - GPS, Compass, Gyro/Accelerometer, etc. Need to define a command/data structure for each sensor separately.